 Since coming to Middlebury, he has been involved with Arabesque, Student Government Association, and the Residential Life team.
 More recently, he has been volunteering as an Arabic teacher in the local community.
 Mohamed is also currently contributing to a project in Egypt that aims at strengthening ties between different NGOs in a way that allows for more meaningful collaboration, as well as another project that aims at bridging the gap between volunteers and NGOs looking for motivated young individuals.

-Mohamed spent his 2015 summer between three major programs: DPMI, a DC program centered around international development skills; Ambassador Corps, a program that sent him to Cuba to investigate social entrepreneurship on the island; and MiddCORE, a collaboration and innovation program on Lake Tahoe.
+Mohamed spent his time this past summer between three major programs: DPMI, a DC program centered around international development skills; Ambassador Corps, a program that sent him to Cuba to investigate social entrepreneurship on the island; and MiddCORE, a collaboration and innovation program on Lake Tahoe.